AnalyzeThisTrainingTeam/WAND-Challenge/EventInfo-Lafayette-LA.md

 2013 M ()
 2014 M ()
 2015 M ()

 LSU:

+2015-09-05 Football game in Baton Rouge was canceled due to lightning and rain.
+Was not rescheduled.

 Superdome (New Orleans)
 * Feb 3 2013 - Super Bowl XLVII